Building a new home can be incredibly exciting, but there are quite a few details to consider before construction can begin.

 Your amazing balcony becomes the bane of your life the first time you or someone else’s child is injured playing there.
 Even if no one ever does get hurt, the strain of feeling like you need eyes in the back of your head is no fun.

 Of course, having a balcony or staircase is perfectly fine for some families.
-The point is simply to consider the safety of your home layout and how it may affect you.
+The point is simply to consider how the layout of your home may affect your safety.

 Investing in Architectural Features That Cost You More in the Future